-- 6 x 6 storey residential flat buildings - Ground floor neighbourhood shop tenancies and approximately 312 residential apartments, including a mix of 1, 2 and 3 bedroom apartments - Vehicular and pedestrian site access via no 20 and 48 Dale Avenue - The creation of pedestrian links through the site, which connect residents from the high and medium density residential area on Dale Avenue and streets to the north, through to high frequency bus services on Hoxton Park Road - The opportunity for high quality landscaped areas and deep soil planting in semi-public spaces as well as communal open spaces
+- 6 x 6 storey residential flat buildings with maximum building heights of 20.5 metres - Ground floor neighbourhood shop tenancies (with maximum GFAs of 150m2) and approximately 312 residential apartments, including a mix of 1, 2 and 3 bedroom apartments - Vehicular and pedestrian site access via nos.
+20 and 48 Dale Avenue - The creation of pedestrian links through the site, which connect residents from the high and medium density residential area on Dale Avenue and streets to the north, through to high frequency bus services on Hoxton Park Road - The opportunity for high quality landscaped areas and deep soil planting in semi-public spaces as well as communal open spaces

-The urban design report provides concept designs for the purpose of evidencing the site suitability of the planning proposal for increasing height of buildings to 20.5m (for 6 storeys) and an FSR of 1.75:1 along the main (Hoxton Park Road) part of the site.
+The urban design report provides concept designs for the purpose of evidencing the site suitability of the planning proposal for increasing height of buildings to 20.5 metres (for 6 storeys) and an FSR of 1.5:1 along the main (Hoxton Park Road) part of the site.
 Future residential apartment buildings, dwelling yield and the specific built form would be subject to more detailed architectural plans and rigorous assessment during a future development application (DA) process.

 Figure 3.
-Concept Design Massing Diagram Source: Tony Owen Partners
+Concept Design Massing Diagram, as viewed from the Southwest Source: Tony Owen Partners